henryhamon/iris-tripleslash/README.md

 IRISAPP>Do ##class(iris.tripleSlash.Core).%New("dc.sample.ObjectScript").Execute()
 ```

-TripleSlash will interpret this like "Given the result of the `Test()` method, asserts that it is equals to `42`".
+`///` will interpret this like "Given the result of the `Test()` method, asserts that it is equals to `42`".
 So, a new class will be create within the unit test:

 ```objectScript
 Class iris.tripleSlash.tst.ObjectScript Extends %UnitTest.TestCase